e-mar404/book-notes/programming-languages/elixir/ch3.md

 As a tip from the book, avoid writing complex lambdas, that is probably a sign to take the lambda out and make it its own function.

+### Comprehensions

+The comprehension iterates through each element and runs the do..end block returning the result of running that block.

+Comprehensions can return anything that is a collectible.
+A collectible is an abstract term for a functional data type that can collect values, like a list, map, MapSet or file steream.

+To return something in specific and explicitly assign the collectible use the
+into: option.

+### Streams

+Streams are a way of mapping through an enumerable in a lazy way.

+Usually you get the same result as just using Enum functions but if you only use stream operations (lazy) then there will only be one iteration of the enumerable which saves a lot of computation when dealing with long transformations of big data.

+A really good use case of streams is when reading a file line by line.
+Instead of loading the entire file in memory you can lazily evaluate one line at a time and save a lot of memory usage.